SHA–1 Sunsetting, Google, and Your Next Steps.

 If your certificate was SHA-1, most likely it was also signed by a SHA-1 Intermediate.
 When you reissue the certificate it will be signed by the SHA-2 Intermediate, which must also be installed to your server.
 These will either be provided or linked to you when you receive your new certificate.

-2 Symantec's full statement: "Google has announced that it plans to phase out SHA-1 support via degraded visual indicators.
+2 Comodo's full statement: "Google has announced that it plans to phase out SHA-1 support via degraded visual indicators.
 The plan is for that to happen in the upcoming Chrome 39 release on September 26, 2014.
 Google's plan is still subject to change.
-To help partners respond to this change, Symantec has accelerated its plan to offer SHA-2 end-entity certs chaining to SHA-2 intermediates.
+To help partners respond to this change, Comodo has accelerated its plan to offer SHA-2 end-entity certs chaining to SHA-2 intermediates.
 We expect these to be available for testing (by API-integrated partners) in our pre-production environment on September 12, 2014, and generally available on September 15, 2014."
+Q & A

 What products have compatibility issues with this switch?